Execution by firing squad: Philippines

-Jose Rizal was executed by firing squad on the morning of 30 December 1896, in what is now Rizal Park, where his remains have since been placed.
+José Rizal was executed by firing squad on the morning of 30 December 1896, in what is now Rizal Park, where his remains have since been placed.

-While in Cavite there were 13 people who executed by firing squad.
-They are known today as 13 martyrs of Cavite.
+Prior to Rizal, the Thirteen Martyrs of Cavite were executed by firing squad on 12 September 1896 outside Fort San Felipe in Cavite City.
+The de facto provincial capital of Cavite is named Trece Mártires in their honour.

-During the Marcos administration, drug trafficking was punishable by firing-squad execution, as was done to Lim Seng.
+Under the dictatorship of President Ferdinand Marcos, Sr., drug trafficking was punishable with death by firing squad, with the execution of Lim Seng noted for having been broadcast live on national television.
 Execution by firing squad was later replaced by the electric chair, then lethal injection.
 On 24 June 2006, President Gloria Macapagal Arroyo abolished capital punishment through the enactment of Republic Act No. 9346.
-Existing death row inmates, who numbered in the thousands, were eventually given life sentences or reclusion perpetua instead.
+Existing death row inmates, who numbered in the thousands, were eventually given life sentences or reclusión perpetua instead.